Hugh1996/caesars-challenge-pp2/README.md

 - When reviewing the quiz on an Apple phone, browser on that phone had automatically set the font color to blue, which has been rectified.

 - Initally I was unable to input a favicon for my website.
 I discovered this was due to the file being named as .png as opposed to .ico.

+- The audio initially worked on my preview but not the live site.
+I discovered this was due to the spacing in the file name which I rectified.

 ## Deployment